datacommonsorg/docsite/custom_dc/quickstart.md

 cd website | <var>DIRECTORY</var>
 </pre>

-### Set API keys as environment variables
+### Set environment variables

-1. Using your favorite editor, open `custom_dc/sqlite_env.list`.
+1. Using your favorite editor, open `custom_dc/env.list`.
 1. Enter the relevant values for `DC_API_KEY` and `MAPS_API_KEY`.
+1. For the `OUTPUT_DIR`, set it to `$PWD/custom_dc/sample/`.
 1. Leave `ADMIN_SECRET` blank for now.

 Warning: Do not use any quotes (single or double) or spaces when specifying the values.

-Note: If you are storing your source code in a public/open-source version control system, we recommend that you do not store the environment variables files containing secrets.
-Instead, store them locally only.
-If you are using git/Github, you can add the file to the `.gitignore` file.
+Note: If you are storing your source code in a public/open-source version control system, we recommend that you do not store the environment variables file containing secrets.
+Instead, store it locally only.
+If you are using git/Github, you can add the file name to the `.gitignore` file.

 ## About the downloaded files